 Dr. Mei-ki (Maggie) Chan

-Dr. Maggie Chan is an Assistant Professor in the Department of Psychology at Utah State University.
-She earned her bachelor's degree in psychology and teaching credentials from the Chinese University of Hong Kong before completing her PhD in Counseling, Clinical, and School Psychology at the University of California, Santa Barbara.
-Her professional journey includes comprehensive clinical training in serving children and youth in school settings.
-She completed her pre-doctoral internship at the Hawaii Internship Psychology Consortium accredited by the American Psychological Association (APA).
-She is a Nationally Certified School Psychologist.
+Mei-ki (Maggie) Chan is an Assistant Professor in the School of Education at the University of California, Berkeley.
+Prior to this role, she served as an Assistant Professor in the Department of Psychology at Utah State University from 2023 to 2025.
+She earned her Ph.D. in Combined Counseling, Clinical, and School Psychology from the University of California, Santa Barbara in 2023.
+Dr. Chan completed her pre-doctoral internship at the Hawai‘i Psychology Internship Consortium and is a Nationally Certified School Psychologist.
 She was selected as Early Career Scholar by the Society of the Study of School Psychology (SSSP) in 2023 and the recipient of the APA Division 16 Outstanding Dissertation Award (2023) and the SSSP Early Career Research Award (2024).
 She is serving as the Editorial Fellow of School Psychology Review and on the editorial boards of School Psychology and Family Process.

 Emmy Ruff